-As another option to make the crate wall more secure, you can add wood glue between the crates when you nail together.
+As another option to make the crate wall more secure, you can add wood glue between the crates when you nail them together.

 Step 3.
-Secure to wall (recommended).
+Secure to the wall (recommended).

 It is recommended to secure the crate bookshelf to the wall, ESPECIALLY if there are any kids around.
 Depending on how your baseboards are, you may or may not be able to get the bookshelf to sit flush against the wall.